 Resisting Arrest / Obstructing a Peace Officer

-Allegations of Resisting Arrest (and to a lesser degree Obstructing a Peace Officer) are common charges prosecuted throughout the various circuit courthouses throughout Illinois including Cook County.
-These offenses fall under the same statute and are often companion charges to other misdemeanor offenses that have been charged in the course of the same alleged criminal activity.
+Allegations of Resisting Arrest (and to a lesser degree Obstructing a Peace Officer) are common charges prosecuted throughout the various circuit courthouses in Illinois including Cook County.
+These offenses fall under the same statute (720 ILCS 5/31-1) and are Class A misdemeanors, which carry a maximum penalty of up to one year in jail and a $2,500.00 fine plus mandatory assessments.
+Resisting Arrest and/or Obstructing a Peace Officer are often companion charges to other misdemeanor offenses that have occurred during the same incident.
 Defense of these charges require an experienced attorney who can effectively navigate through the courthouse where your case is pending.
-The criminal defense attorneys at The Davis Law Group, P.C., have the experience and knowledge required to handle any allegation of Resisting Arrest or Obstruction that you may be facing in Chicago and throughout Illinois.
+The criminal defense attorneys at The Davis Law Group, P.C., have the experience and knowledge required to handle any allegation of Resisting Arrest or Obstruction that you may be facing in the Chicago area and throughout Illinois.

 Our lawyers thoroughly examine the evidence to determine whether or not your case should be taken to trial or challenged at a pre-trial motion hearing.
-In the event that the evidence is not favorable for our client, we are experienced negotiators and can often resolve cases favorably through discussions with the prosecuting attorney.
+In the event that the evidence is not advantageous for our client, we are experienced negotiators and can often resolve cases favorably through discussions with the prosecuting attorney.

 If the evidence is extremely weak against the defendant, the State may re-evaluate their ability to prove this type of charge and, in rare cases, may voluntarily dismiss the case.
 If the evidence is weak and the State refuses to dismiss, our defense attorneys may proceed to a trial in front of either a judge or jury, and challenge the allegation(s) at a contested hearing.